 - 3.3.1.
 A child may start at the academy in the academic year in which they reach the age of 5.
 Where the child has not yet reached compulsory school age (5 years old), the child is entitled to a full-time place and parents may choose for their child to attend full time.
-Alternatively, parents may choose for their child to attend part time until their child attains compulsory school age.
-If parents do not consider their child is ready to start school, then they may defer entry altogether to later in the school year but not beyond the point at which the child reaches compulsory school age or not beyond the beginning of the final term in the school year (whichever is the sooner).
+Alternatively, parents may choose for their child attains compulsory school age.
+If parents do not consider their child is ready to start school, then they may deferentry altogether to later in the school year but not beyond the point at which the child reachescompulsory school age or not beyond the beginning of the final term in the school year (whichever is the sooner).
 Where deferral is chosen by the parent, the place will be held and not offered to another applicant. - 3.3.2.
-Summer born children (which refers to children born from 1 April to 31 August) are not required to start school until a full year after the point at which they could first have been admitted this will be the point at which other children in their age range are beginning Year 1.
+Summer born children (which refers to children born from 1 April to 31 August) are not required to start school until a full year after the point at which they could first have been admitted this will be the point at which other children in their age range are beginning Year

 The place will be held and not offered to another applicant. - 3.3.3.
-In the event of a decision to defer for the entire reception year, should the parent wish their summer born child still to be admitted to reception, rather than with their normal age group into Year 1, they may request that the child is admitted out of their normal age group.
+In the event of a decision to defer for the entire reception year, should the parent wish their summer born child still to be admitted to reception, rather than with their normal age group intoYear 1, they may request that the child is admitted out of their normal age group.
 Please note that a fresh application for admission will need to be made and will be processed in accordance with the academy's admission arrangements.
-It is possible that that the child may not be offered a place in the subsequent admission process. - 3.3.4.
-Discussions with the academy are strongly recommended prior to making a decision to defer entry for an entire year and to be admitted to reception in September [2026].
+It is possible that that the child maynot be offered a place in the subsequent admission process. - 3.3.4.
+Discussions with the academy are strongly recommended prior to making a decision to deferentry for an entire year and to be admitted to reception in September [2027].